maistra/istio-images-centos/README.md

 ```sh
 ./create-images.sh -t my-tag -b -d -p
 ```
-Run `create-images.sh -h` to see all the options.
+Run `./create-images.sh` to see all the options.